 Sister Ghost, (winners of Best Live Act at the 2019 NI Music Awards) is the project of Shannon Delores O'Neill; having had a background playing in bands from the age of 12.
-In late 2013, she saw an opportunity to do things her way for the first time.
-She began writing and demoing – singing and playing everything herself – before enlisting a band to bring Sister Ghost to completion.
+In 2014, she saw an opportunity to do things her way for the first time.
+She began writing and demoing – recording everything herself – before enlisting friends to bring Sister Ghost to completion.

 She has been recognised for mentoring and encouraging other female-identified musicians to perform in the Northern Irish scene, having set up the Girls Rock!
 NI chapter in 2016.

-Liz Phair, PJ Harvey, Patti Smith, The Breeders, Pixies, Stone Temple Pilots, Sonic Youth, The Smiths, The Melvins, The Gits, Team Dresch, Lush, Cocteau Twins, Kate Bush, L7, Alice in Chains, Pearl Jam etc
+Liz Phair, L7, Veruca Salt, PJ Harvey, Patti Smith, The Breeders, Pixies, Stone Temple Pilots, Sonic Youth, The Smiths, The Melvins, The Gits, Team Dresch, Lush, Cocteau Twins, Kate Bush, Alice in Chains, Pearl Jam etc